 See also a flatbed body with backhoe (180K JPEG) photographed by Michael Kohli, who says it's used for clearing ditches on narrow roads.
 The badge on the side of the cab with supersized rear window (150K JPEG) reads "Mahindra Pickup."

-Military-spec Jeeps include the "Rakshak", a bulletproof vehicle with ballistic protection designed by the Israeli company Plasan Sasa.
+A military-spec MM540 is the "Rakshak", a bulletproof vehicle with ballistic protection designed by the Israeli company Plasan Sasa.
 Sides and floor are covered with armor including steel, high performance polyethylene and aramid laminates.
 Mahindra refers to it as an "effective aid in counter-insurgency and anti-terrorism operations as well as on the battlefield."
-Might want to paint those wheels.

-Thanks to Ed Bee, John Carroll, Uday Bhan Singh and S. Srivardhan. -- Derek Redmond
+Thanks to Ed Bee, John Carroll, Uday Bhan Singh, S. Srivardhan and Emmett Lodge. -- Derek Redmond

 See more Mahindra Jeeps on CJ3B.info.